NateV/Inquisimin-Elm/Readme.md

 In a DictModel interview, the `main` function is an ordinary `main` Elm function.
 The initial model is an empty Dictionary.
 The `update` method is `updateDictModel` from `DictModel.elm`.
 The view is `mkDictModelInterviewView`, also from `DictModel.Elm`.
 You need to write your own `interview` function, though, so we'll define that next.

 Here is an example `main` function that will run in Elm's browser sandbox.
-If you want to run the interview in `Browser.element` or another Program with side effects, modify your main function to hande those effects outside of the interview.
+If you want to run the interview in `Browser.element` or another Program with side effects, you'll need to make some adjustments to handle those effects outside of DictModel's helpers.
+See [this example using `Browser.element`](examples/DictModelElement.elm)

 ```elm